yamageji/figma-tokens-to-tailwind/README.md

 https://tailwindcss.com/docs/customizing-colors#using-css-variables

 ### Classify by keys
-If this option is checked and the style name matches a specific value, the style is classified under the corresponding 'key'.
+If this option is checked and the style name matches a specific value, the style is classified under the corresponding key.

+For example
 ```js
 module.exports = {
   theme: {